Margot Honecker: Post-GDR exile

 On 19 July 2008, on the occasion of the 29th anniversary of the Sandinista revolution in Nicaragua, Honecker was awarded the "Rubén Dario" order for cultural independence from President Daniel Ortega.
 The award was in recognition of Honecker's untiring support of the national campaign against illiteracy in the 1980s.
-This honor was Honecker's first public appearance since the fall of the Berlin Wall.
-Honecker was reported to have said she was grateful for the honor, but said nothing publicly.
+This honour was Honecker's first public appearance since the fall of the Berlin Wall.
+Honecker was reported to have said she was grateful for the honour, but said nothing publicly.
 The left-wing heads of state of Paraguay and Venezuela, Fernando Lugo and Hugo Chávez, also took part in the celebrations in Managua.

 To the day she died, Honecker continued to defend the old East Germany and identified herself as a hardline Communist.
 In October 2009, Honecker celebrated the 60th anniversary of the founding of the GDR with former Chilean exiles who had sought asylum in East Germany.
 She participated in singing a patriotic East German song and gave a short speech in which she stated that East Germans "had a good life in the GDR" and that many felt that capitalism has made their lives worse.
-In 2011, author Frank Schuhmann published a book entitled Letzte Aufzeichnungen – Für Margot (Final Notes – For Margot in English) based on the 400-page diary kept by Erich Honecker during his stay in Berlin's Moabit prison beginning in July 1992.
+In 2011, author Frank Schuhmann published a book entitled Letzte Aufzeichnungen – Für Margot (Final Notes – For Margot) in English, based on the 400-page diary kept by Erich Honecker during his stay in Berlin's Moabit prison beginning in July 1992.
 The diary was given to the author by Margot Honecker.

 On 2 April 2012, Honecker gave an interview during which she defended the GDR, attacked those who helped to "destroy" it, and complained about her pension.
 She felt that there was no need for people to climb over the Berlin Wall and lose their lives.
 She suggested that the GDR was a good country and that the demonstrations were driven by the GDR's enemies.
 "The GDR also had its foes.
 That's why we had the Stasi," she said.